Public Records Resources for Burke, Georgia

 To look up sex offenders in Burke County, Georgia, you can use the Georgia Sex Offender Registry, which is maintained by the Georgia Bureau of Investigation.
 The registry is accessible online and allows you to search for offenders by name, address, or proximity to a specific location.
 This tool provides detailed information about registered sex offenders in the area.

 You can register to vote in Burke County through the Burke County Board of Elections and Registration at 602 Liberty Street, Waynesboro, or online at mvp.sos.ga.gov.
 Registration must be completed at least 28 days before an election.
-You must be a U.S. citizen, Georgia resident, at least 17.5 years old (18 to vote), and not currently serving a felony sentence.
+You must be a U.S. Citizen, Georgia resident, at least 17.5 years old (18 to vote), and not currently serving a felony sentence.
 The online portal also allows you to request absentee ballots and check your voter registration status.

-Property records in Burke County are maintained by the Burke County Clerk of Superior Court at 111 East 6th Street, Waynesboro, for deeds, mortgages, and liens, and by the Tax Assessor's Office at 602 Liberty Street for property tax information and assessments.
+Property records in Burke County are maintained by the Burke County Clerk of Superior Court at 111 East 6th Street, Waynesboro, for deeds, mortgages, and liens, and by the Tax County Tax Assessor at 602 Liberty Street for property tax information and assessments.
 You can search records in person during business hours or check the county website at burkecountyga.org for possible online access to property tax records and GIS mapping.
 Certified copies of recorded documents are available from the Clerk's office for statutory fees.

-Birth and death certificates can be requested from the Georgia Department of Public Health Vital Records office online at dph.georgia.gov/vital-records (through VitalChek) or in person at the Burke County Probate Court at 111 East 6th Street, Waynesboro, phone (706) 554-2324.
+Birth and death certificates can be requested from the Georgia Department of Public Health Vital Records office online at dph.georgia.gov/vital records (through VitalChek) or in person at the Burke County Probate Court at 111 East 6th Street, Waynesboro, phone (706) 554-2324.
 Certified copies cost $25 for the first copy and $5 for additional copies ordered at the same time.
 You must provide valid photo identification and proof of eligibility (immediate family member or legal representative), and processing typically takes 7-10 business days for in-person requests or 2-4 weeks for mail orders.

 For local business licenses, contact the City of Waynesboro or the Burke County Administration at (706) 554-2324 for unincorporated areas.
 DBA (trade name) registrations are filed with the Burke County Clerk of Superior Court at 111 East 6th Street.
 For Georgia business entity searches including corporations and LLCs, use the free online database at ecorp.sos.ga.gov maintained by the Georgia Secretary of State.
 Professional licenses are issued by state licensing boards, and sales tax permits are handled through the Georgia Department of Revenue.